Iams4g3/OverTheWire-Bandit/README.md

   - Windows Subsystem for Linux WSL (Also a good choice.
 But not for me!)
 > Mindset
   - Open-mindedness.
 How I solve challenges can be done in a million ways (**Maybe more easier than mine**).
-  - problem solving, critical and logical thinking.
+  - Problem solving, critical and logical thinking.